okyeron/fates/install/norns/Norns_install_instructions_1.8.md

 When this finishes, you will be disconnected and the pi will reboot.

-When the pi has rebooted, reconnect via SSH.
+When the pi has rebooted, reconnect via SSH and finish the Norns install.

 pi3/Buster